bocaletto-luca/Guess-Who/README.md

 ## Description

-**Indovina Chi?
+**Guess WHO ?
 Web Game** is a web implementation of the classic "Indovina Chi?" board game.
 In this game, a secret character is chosen at random and the player must figure out which one it is by asking questions or directly selecting a character.
 The project is built using HTML5, CSS3, and JavaScript.
 It uses the Canvas API to render a dynamic 2D board that displays a grid of character cards (complete with emoticons and names), and it leverages open source libraries such as Bootstrap for responsive layout and Anime.js for smooth animations.

 ---